eosnetworkfoundation/evm-public-docs/cloud/README.md

 **Explorer** | 80 | `/` | HTTP | 200-299 | 30 | 5 | 5 responses | 2 requests

 A virtual machine must meet the success threshold using **_consecutive_** responses to transition into the healthy state and begin receiving traffic.
 The failure threshold is also determined using **_consecutive_** timeouts or bad status codes.

+> [!IMPORTANT]
+> > [Global Accelerator](#global-accelerator) also performs health checks, which are configured separately but are intentionally kept as similar as possible.

 #### Load Balancers
 An [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) operates at the application layer of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) to evenly distribute client traffic between one or more healthy targets, VMs in this case, as determined by [target groups](#target-groups).